Helen Damrosch Tee-Van

 Helen Damrosch Tee-Van (May 26, 1893 – July 29, 1976) was a German-American illustrator best known for her precise scientific illustrations.
-She participated in 13 international expeditions with the New York Zoological Society (Wildlife Conservation Society) between 1922 and 1963 to document new species.
+Between 1922 and 1963, she participated in 13 international expeditions with the New York Zoological Society (Wildlife Conservation Society) to document new species.
+Most notably, the illustrator was part of the Arcturus expedition, the organization's first oceanographic expedition, led by William Beebe.

 Biography

 Helen Therese Damrosch was born in Manhattan to Frank Damrosch and Henrietta Mosenthal Damrosch on May 26, 1893.
 Many close family members on her father's side of the family were already well-known for their music and educational talents at the time of her birth.
 She was the granddaughter of Leopold Damrosch, a medical doctor turned music conductor and violinist of high esteem who had immigrated to the United States from Germany with his children in 1871.
 She was also the niece of both Walter Damrosch, director of the New York Symphony Orchestra, and Clara Mannes, founder of the Mannes School of Music.
 Her father was a music educator who founded the Institute of Musical Art – the predecessor of the Juilliard School.

 Helen grew up in New York City with one sibling, an older brother named Frank Damrosch, Jr. Frank Jr. eventually became a Reverend, author, and noted figure in the American Anglo-Catholic movement.